 Journals are fully counted in each discipline, to which they are assigned.
 Large interdisciplinary journals may affect results for smaller disciplines.

 Comparison of indicators within a country or a discipline could be misleading, hence not facilitated.

+GiniSimpson, Local Authors and English Documents??? indicators do not take into account the research sector size in the estimation.

 For the sake of robustness, only journals with at least 30 documents in the given year are included in the calculations.